manuelWimmer/testCoverageExample/README.md

-# Simple Eclipse Project for running the Test Coverage Computation for Test Cases
+# Simple Eclipse Project for running Test Coverage Computations for Test Cases
 This is a simple project for computing test coverage for JUnit tests.

 To experiment with this project, please download: